nmh4598/nmh4598.github.io/docs/blog/ana.md

 ## Terrorist and random network analysis

 This project examines terrorist social networks using data available from data information sources in [Valdis Krebs' article](https://firstmonday.org/ojs/index.php/fm/article/view/941/863).
 Specifically, we examine the network surrounding the tragic events of [September 11, 2001](https://fr.wikipedia.org/wiki/Attentats_du_11_septembre_2001).
-The September 11, 2001 attacks were four Islamist suicide attacks carried out on the same day in the United States.
+The September 11, 2001 attacks were four Islamist suicide attacks carried out on the same day in the :flag_us:United States.
 With the dataset, we are able to map a part of the network centered around the 19 deceased hijackers.
 This network gives us an insight into the terrorist organization.

 ### Installation